ModelarData/Utilities/README.md

   The simulator was originally forked from [DamascenoRafael/mqtt-simulator](https://github.com/DamascenoRafael/mqtt-simulator).

+- Apache Parquet loading script written in [Python 3](https://www.python.org/) to read Apache Parquet files with equivalent schemas, create a model table with a matching schema if it does not exists, and load their data into the created table.

 ## License
 Unless otherwise stated, the utilities in this repository are licensed under version 2.0 of the Apache License and a copy of the license is